Fresh Every Week

 Kauffman’s Fruit Farm

 The first Kauffman fruit tree – an apple variety – was planted in 1911.
-Now, more than one hundred years later, Daniel Kauffman brings to Market each week an abundance of delicious of tree fruit, including peaches, apples, plums, and cherries.
+Now, more than one hundred years later, Kauffman's Fruit Farm brings to Market each week an abundance of delicious of tree fruit, including peaches, apples, plums, and cherries.
 Other favorites from their orchard include sweet apple cider and apple butter.
 Stop by for some of the sweetest treats nature has to offer!

 In PA Dutch vernacular, “kom essa” means “come eat,” a phrase used at mealtimes to call family and friends to the table.
 And this is exactly what you’ll be doing when you visit the Kom Essa stand.
 Elmer and Miriam Beiler came to Market in 2014, and became an instant hit.
 They offer Market-goers quick bites like hot dogs, sausages, handmade soft pretzels, and delicious breakfast sandwiches.